albertomenache/PhotoClean/README.md

 To build into a windows executable use:

+pyinstaller.exe PhotoClean.spec

+which is almost the same as:

-/<path-to-python3>/Scripts/pyinstaller.exe --noconfirm --onefile --hide-console hide-early --add-data "/<path-to-project>\PhotoClean\main.ui";. --name "PhotoClean" "/<path-to-project>/PhotoClean/main.py"
+pyinstaller.exe --noconfirm --onefile --hide-console hide-early --add-data "main.ui";. --name "PhotoClean" "main.py"

+except I added the image folder information to PhotoClean.spec

 TODOS:
 - Add Hue widget